MishaAfanasiuk/nextjs-usage/README.md

 ![Db relations](./assets/db-relations.png)

-The application has to be configured to run in a Docker container.Moreover, the expected (and mandatory) program- ming paradigm to respect is the OOP (oriented-object programming).
+The application has to be configured to run in a Docker container.
+Moreover, the expected (and mandatory) program- ming paradigm to respect is the OOP (oriented-object programming).
 The language to use will be Typescript and the framework Nestjs (https://nestjs.com/).
 Code source will be delivered through a personal github account.